 Harvest at Church

 Decorate the church, take photos and use on social media/website.
-Note - If risk assessment in place, church can be open for private prayer and reflection so during a week of Harvest people could be invited to visit, give thanks, offer a prayer walk around and in church.
+Invite people to visit, give thanks, offer a prayer walk around and in church.

 Hold an online Harvest Festival Celebration using Facebook / YouTube.